dragazo/cpp-gc/README.md

 The default strategy is `timed | allocfail`, with the time set to 60 seconds.

 Typically, if you want to use non-default settings, you should set them up as soon as possible on program start and not modify them again.

+## Guarantees

+The following guarantees are made for all objects under gc control assuming all objects present have `cpp-gc`-compliant router functions (see below) and are not destroyed by external code:

+* Adding an object to gc control (i.e. `GC::make<T>()` or `GC::adopt<T>()`) offers the strong exception guarantee and is O(1).
+* Once under gc control, the object shall not be relocated - i.e. raw pointers to said object will never be invalidated.
+* The allocating form of gc object insertion (i.e. `GC::make<T>()`) shall allocate a block of memory suitably-aligned for type `T` even if `T` is an over-aligned type.
+* Invoking a garbage collection (i.e. `GC::collect()`) while another garbage collection is running in any thread is non-blocking and indeed no-op.
+* A reference count shall be maintained for each object under gc control.
+When this reference count reaches zero the object is immediately deleted unless it is currently under collection consideration by an active call to `GC::collect()`, in which case the object is at least guaranteed to be destroyed before the end of said call to `GC::collect()`.

+Given the same assumptions of objects under gc control, the following (non-)guarantees are made by cpp-gc:

+* The thread that destroys an object under gc control is undefined.
+If your object requires the same thread that made it to destroy it (e.g. `std::unique_lock<std::mutex>`), it should not be used directly by cpp-gc.

 ## Formal Definitions